Join B&Q Club today for 10% off thousands of products! Already a member? Don't forget to enter your Club card number at checkout. Hurry, ends Monday!

 Using wallpaper to zone a space

-Are you creating a special area in your home for a particular activity – such as a workspace?
-A clever and creative idea is using wallpaper to clearly define the area.
+Are you creating a special area in your home for a particular activity – such as a workspace or reading nook?
+Use wallpaper to clearly define the area.
+It’s super easy to do and can totally transform the look of your room.

 You only need a couple of strips of wallpaper around the desk area.
 Choose a colour that blends with the rest of the room.
 Try not to be tempted by lots of really busy and distracting patterns.
 A mini print or small geometric design would work well for a smaller area.